danaikorre/dsmanufacturing.github.io/index.md

 ![teaser](images/teaserdsm.png)

 The [University of Edinburgh](https://www.ed.ac.uk) is hosting, a university-certified, _10-credit_, online course in data science for manufacturing with flexible schedule.
-The course runs in 2022 from __FEbruary 04th - April 14th (10 weeks)__ and is dedicated to professionals in---among others---the manufacturing sector.
+The course runs in 2022 from __February 04th - April 14th (10 weeks)__ and is dedicated to professionals in---among others---the manufacturing sector.

 This online course teaches how to
 * Set some context